mizzioisf/openhospital-client/README.md

 LOG_FILE=startup.log
 OH_LOG_FILE=openhospital.log
 ```
+### Manual config

-### Manual config: it is also possibile to manually adapt the configuration files and set the script so they are not regenerated and overwritten:
+It is also possibile to manually adapt the configuration files and set the script so they are not regenerated and overwritten:

 ```
 ######## Advanced options